-- Call your doctor or the local suicide crisis center right away if you start thinking about suicide.
+- Call your doctor or the local suicide crisis center right away if you have thoughts of suicide.

 - Don’t isolate yourself.
-Stay in touch with your loved ones and friends, your religious advisor, and your family doctor.
+Stay in touch with friends, family, your spiritual advisor, and your doctor.

-- Don’t believe negative thoughts you may have, such as blaming yourself or expecting to fail.
-This thinking is part of depression.
+- Don’t let negative thoughts linger in your mind.
+Don’t talk badly about yourself.
+Don’t expect to fail.
+This type of thinking is typical of depression.
 These thoughts will go away as your depression lifts.

 - Don’t blame yourself for your depression.
 You didn’t cause it.

-- Don’t make major life decisions (for example, about separation or divorce).
-You may not be thinking clearly while you are depressed, so the decisions you make at this time may not be the best ones for you.
-If you must make a big decision, ask someone you trust to help you.
+- Don’t make major life decisions while you are depressed.
+This includes marriage, divorce, separation, quitting your job, etc. You may not be thinking clearly while you are depressed.
+If you must make an important decision, ask someone you trust to help you.

 - Don’t expect to do everything you normally can.
 Set a realistic schedule.